agracio/ts-progress/README.md

 * `{total}` - total items.

 ### Token customisation
-Tokens can be customised to define color for each token.
+Tokens can be customized to define a color for each token.
 Progress bar token accepts two colors for remaining/done items as well as length.

 Usage for all tokens except progress bar:
 * `{token.color}`